sdcote/snowprobe/README.md

 # Coyote SnowProbe

-The Coyote Monitor is a set of Coyote Monitor Probes for ServiceNow monitoring.
+The Coyote SnowProbe is a set of Coyote Monitor Probes for ServiceNow monitoring.

+# Project Goals

+  * Simple to implement on any platform - including embedded devices.
+  * Modular - easy to add more monitoring of other aspects of ServiceNow

 ## Prerequisites: